fcrepo/Fedora-API-Test-Suite/README.md

 `authenticators` located in the same directory as your testsuite jar.

 ### Configuration file syntax
 The configuration file is Yaml and a simple structure.
 The first level groups a set of configuration parameters, these parameters are key value pairs with the keys being the above options.
+You may also wish to document detailed implementation-specific behavior under the `implementation-notes` key.
+These notes are mapped by specification section references, E.G. "3.1.1-A", and they are included in the HTML test report.

 ```
 default: